Slide Rock State Park#11 in Best Things To Do in Sedona

 For those of you visiting Sedona during the hot summer months, a few hours at Slide Rock State Park is a must.
-Housed on land that formerly grew apple trees, the park earned its name from the stretch of slippery creek bed near the original homestead that now acts as a natural waterslide.
-Visitors can cruise down the creek on a tube or on their own or simply enjoy the sun along the rock bed.
+Housed on land that formerly grew apple trees, the park earned its name from the stretch of its slippery creek bed near the original homestead that now acts as a natural waterslide.
+Visitors can cruise down the creek on a tube or on their own, or simply enjoy the sun along the rock bed.
+Beyond the natural waterslide, the park is home to numerous natural swimming pools.
 The farm's old homestead is also open to exploration.